paloxzz/IMC-Prosperity-2/README.md

 ---

 ## Our Experience
-The Prosperity2 challenge was intense yet rewarding.
-Each challenge brought a new set of hurdles that required us to adapt and innovate.
-Below, we've outlined our experiences with each challenge, detailing how we approached them, the strategies we used, and the lessons we learned along the way.
+The Prosperity-2 challenge was intense yet rewarding(in context of knowledge, XD!).
+Below, we've outlined our experiences with each challenge, their approach, and a few lessons here and there.

 ## Round 1
 ### Algorithm Challenge